Update: I recently left Google DeepMind and started a faculty job in South Korea in 2025.

 VIS 2018

-Open sourced with Google AI
+Open sourced with Google

 DOI PDF Slides Code Website -